KRMAssociatesInc/eHMP/README.md

    7. (Optional) Find the `vxSyncServer: ` block and update it to point to the VM VxSync is running on.
    8. (Optional) Find the `generalPurposeJdsServer:` and `jdsServer:` block to update to point to the Vista/JDS VM
    9. After saving the config, to start RDK run `./run.sh --config config/config.js`
    10. There will be a lot of output, the key is the health metrics.
-All of them should come as success except for MVI and Solr.
+All of them should come as success except for MVI and Solr as they are not included.
+   11. RDK runs in the foreground; therefore you will need an additional terminal window to continue after this.

 5. Configuring ADK and UI
+   1. In a new console window navigate to ehmp and ssh into the VM

+      ```
+      cd ~/Development/eHMP
+      vagrant ssh
+      ```
-   1. Go to ADK directory on the VM, `cd /vagrant/adk/product/production/`
+   2. Go to ADK directory on the VM, `cd /vagrant/adk/product/production/`
-   2. Modify ADK's app.json - The attribute resourceDirectoryPath should point to the ip address of RDK: 192.168.33.12:8888.
+   3. Modify ADK's app.json - The attribute resourceDirectoryPath should point to the ip address of RDK: 192.168.33.12:8888.
-   3. Run the following commands to install necessary packages:
+   4. Run the following commands to install necessary packages:
       ```
       sudo apt-get install ruby-full -y
       sudo add-apt-repository ppa:cwchien/gradle